kounch/zx123_tool/README.md

 - Wipe with  0s all Cores an ZX Spectrum ROMs data
 - If supplied a different kind of file (like a core or BIOS installation file) it will also try to identify its contents
 - List, add or extract ROMs from a ROMPack v2 ROms file
+- For secondary cores, show information about some of the features that they may have (e.g. VGA video out, joystick support, supported SD or microSD formats, etc.)

 Requires a [`zx123_hash.json`](##description-of-json-file) file with block structure for the kind of SPI flash file (e.g.: ZXD) and, optionally, hashes to identify the blocks inside.
 If not found, it tries to download it from the GitHub repository.